TimPrd/affluences-webapp/README.md

 ## Running frontend app

+- Run `npm i` for dependances

-Run `ng serve` or `npm run start` at the root of the frontend project.
+- Run `ng serve` or `npm run start` at the root of the frontend project.

-Webapp can be reach at `http://localhost:4200/`.
+- Webapp can be reach at `http://localhost:4200/`.

 ## How it works

 - Enter a valid Date from the datepicker

 - Enter a valid Time from the timepicker

 - Validation button will be shown only if date and time are correctly set up

 - After clicking on the button, the result will be displayed with a different color depending on the state of the response